rusili/AC-Android/homework/unit-6/week-3-4.md

 Due by 10:00pm
 - Submit your MVP by 10:00pm.
 - Be ready to demo the following afternoon!
 Please review [the presentation guidelines](https://docs.google.com/presentation/d/1j3xeG9RZaw1KUueBTE3iUgveHP5_DK-kS3Xm6fnBfVk/edit?usp=sharing) and be prepared for the demo.

+## Team roles

+- **Technical Lead - ** In charge of maintaining the health of master branch and ensure that master is always safe to pull from (every commit in master should be a working, non crashing build).
+Is responsible for understanding how the pieces of other teammates code talk to each other.
+Makes final decisions on project architecture in conversation with other team members, who own specific features.
+- **Project Manager - ** Creates agendas for check-ins with technical and design mentors.
+Is responsible for the health of the Trello.
+Facilitates standups and retros.
+Assigns every feature to a team member - each team member should be assigned MVP features.
+- **Demo Lead - ** Leads the pitch-creation process.
+Delegates components of the demo to team members.
+Ensures that all pitch drafts are completed on time.